Otto Tucker

-Otto Tucker, CM ONL (October 4, 1923 – October 6, 2015) was a Newfoundland and Labrador heritage activist, storyteller, and educator.
+Otto George Tucker, CM ONL (October 4, 1923 – October 6, 2015) was a Newfoundlander and Canadian heritage activist, storyteller, and educator.
 He was a recipient of the Order of Canada for his work in promoting and preserving Newfoundland and Labrador heritage and the Order of Newfoundland and Labrador for his efforts that have made significant contributions to both the educational and cultural sectors of the province.

 Early life

-Otto Tucker was born in Winterton, Trinity Bay, Newfoundland and Labrador, Canada to John and Clara (née Pitcher) Tucker.
+Tucker was born in Winterton, Trinity Bay, Newfoundland and Labrador, Canada to John and Clara (née Pitcher) Tucker.
 His father fished during the summer, and migrated to the New England states during the winter to work as a carpenter.
 He had one sister, Florence.
 His mother was a Salvation Army officer who resigned from officership before her children were born, but encouraged them to pursue the faith.
 Tucker played cornet in the Salvation Army Corp's brass band beginning at a very early age.

 Family life

-Tucker married Ruby Perry of Botwood, Newfoundland and Labrador on Tuesday, July 12, 1955 at the Salvation Army Citadel in St. John's, Newfoundland and Labrador.
+Tucker married Ruby Perry of Botwood, Newfoundland and Labrador on Tuesday, July 12, 1955, at the Salvation Army Citadel in St. John's, Newfoundland and Labrador.
 They have two sons, William (Bill) and Craig.